1 Based on a 2025 survey conducted by Gen, the company behind LifeLock.

 If you suspect somebody scammed you, there are steps you can take to minimize damage and potentially get your money back.
 Here’s what you should do immediately after being scammed:

-- Stop communicating with the scammer: While you might attempt to stay in contact with the scammer to try and get your money back, this approach is unlikely to help you recover the funds.
-Scammers and cybercriminals make a living out of deceiving people—they won’t respond to guilt, pleas, or even threats of legal action.
+- Stop communicating with the scammer: While you might attempt to stay in contact with the scammer to try to get your money back, this approach is unlikely to help you recover the funds.
+Scammers and cybercriminals make a living out of deceiving people — they won’t respond to guilt, pleas, or even threats of legal action.

-- Notify your bank and credit card issuer: Immediately contact your bank or credit card issuer so they can change your account number, cancel your compromised card and issue a new one, and potentially refund the charges.
+- Notify your bank and credit card issuer: Immediately contact your bank or credit card issuer so they can change your account number, cancel your compromised card, issue you a new one, and potentially refund the charges.

 - Protect your credit report: Contact one of the three credit bureaus to place a fraud alert on your credit report, which notifies creditors to verify your identity before extending new credit in your name.
 Or, place a credit freeze with all three bureaus, which prevents anyone (including you) from opening new lines of credit until it’s lifted.